 If the alternative forms of banking do not meet your needs, then you may want to look at switching bank account and/or provider.
 For more information visit our ‘Comparing and Switching Bank Account’ info.

-In collaboration with Ordnance Survey, the Consumer Council has developed a series of maps that highlight the financial services that remain in those areas affected by a branch closure.
+In collaboration with Ordnance Survey NI, the Consumer Council has developed a series of maps that highlight the financial services that remain in areas affected by a branch closure in 2018.
 These include Post Offices, cash machines, credit unions and other banks.

 Click on the links below to access the financial services maps for the following areas: